rrnyquist/ebenezer/_Scripture/ESV/51_Colossians.md

 because of the hope laid up for you in heaven.
 Of this you have heard before in the word of the truth, the gospel, ^0105

-which has come to you, as indeed in the whole world it is bearing fruit and increasing — as it also does among you, since the day you heard it and understood the grace of God in truth, ^0106
+which has come to you, as indeed in the whole world it is bearing fruit and growing--as it also does among you, since the day you heard it and understood the grace of God in truth, ^0106

 just as you learned it from Epaphras our beloved fellow servant.
 He is a faithful minister of Christ on your behalf ^0107